Cloudy Kitchen

 bite shot of sandwich cookie

-FAQ for Hot Chocolate Sandwich Cookies
+Frequently Asked Questions about Hot Chocolate Sandwich Cookies

 Can I add other things to these?

 You sure can!
-If you wanted to make a spiced version, you could add ½ to 1 tsp of cinnamon to the cookie itself, and a little into the rolling sugar too for a cinnamon hot chocolate.
+If you wanted to make a spiced version, you could add ½ to 1 teaspoon of cinnamon to the cookie itself, and a little into the rolling sugar too for a cinnamon hot chocolate.
 You could also add flavour to the marshmallow if you liked - a little peppermint extract would be so good!

 Can these be made ahead?